Magnetic semiconductor: Materials

 T. Story and co-workers where they demonstrated that the ferromagnetic Curie temperature of Mn2+-doped Pb1−xSnxTe can be controlled by the carrier concentration.

 The theory proposed by Dietl required charge carriers in the case of holes to mediate the magnetic coupling of manganese dopants in the prototypical magnetic semiconductor, Mn2+-doped GaAs.
 If there is an insufficient hole concentration in the magnetic semiconductor, then the Curie temperature would be very low or would exhibit only paramagnetism.
-However, if the hole concentration is high (>~1020 cm−3), then the Curie temperature would be higher, between 100–200 K.
+However, if the hole concentration is high (>~1020 cm−3), then the Curie temperature would be higher, between 100 and 200 K.